galaxyproject/galaxy-hub/content/community/governance/gcb/index.md

 * Must have 2 or more members to be viable
 * Must maintain a page on the Community Hub with at least:
   * A description of the focus and purposes of the SIG.
   * A clear explanation of how individuals can join and maintain membership.
   * Details of access to the SIG’s communication channels.
   * A description of roadmap-related processes for gathering input from members.
 * Provide the current contact/email address for the nominated GCB representative, and to manage membership and internal communication for itself.
 * Use at least one public Matrix channel under the Galaxy Matrix space.

 ### Creating a new SIG

 We encourage everyone with an interest in contributing to Galaxy to join a SIG, WG, or to create their own SIG.
 The Galaxy Project Management Office (PMO) is the first point of contact for anyone wanting to form a new SIG.
-To illustrate the scope of SIGs, check the [SIG directory]((/community/sig)).
+To illustrate the scope of SIGs, see the community page on the
+Galaxy Community Hub and the following examples:

 * Microbial (People interested in Microbial research, tool, workflow and training development)
 * Industry Forum (a forum for people to exchange needs and experiences with Galaxy in Industry settings)